About the Friday Prayer, Allah The Almighty commands:

-Allah, The Almighty commands: “O you who believed!
-When the call is made for prayer on Friday, then proceed to the remembrance of Allah and leave trade; that is better for you, if you knew.
-And when the prayer has ended, disperse within the land and seek of Allah’s grace, and remember Allah often that you may succeed.”
+“O you who believe!
+When the call is made for prayer on Friday, proceed to the remembrance of Allah and leave off trading; that is better for you if you knew.
+And when the prayer has ended, disperse within the land and seek of Allah’s grace, and remember Allah often, so that you may attain what you hope for.”
 (Al-Jumua / Congregation 62:9-10)

-From the verses it can be understood that the Friday prayer is not obligatory to everyone.
+From the verses, it can be understood that the Friday prayer is not obligatory for everyone.
 Trade or shopping is done in certain places, where the Muslims have been dispersed all over.

 Abdullah b.
-Umar tells that the Prophet of Allah said: “The Prayer of Friday is obligatory to everyone who hears the call.
+Umar tells that the Messenger of Allah, Muhammad, said: “The Prayer of Friday is obligatory to everyone who hears the call.

-For none of the prayers, the Qur’an uses the expression “more beneficial”.
+For none of the other obligatory prayers, the Qur’an uses the expression “better”.
 Because the five daily prayers are due in any condition while the prayer of Friday sometimes might not be prayed.
-In a rainy day, Abdullah b.
-Abbas told the muadhdhin to recite the adhan for Friday Prayer but not to call people to mosque, and tell them to pray home.
+On a rainy day, Abdullah b.
+Abbas told the muadhdhin to recite the adhan for Friday Prayer but not to call people to the mosque, and tell them to pray at home.
 People seemed to be uncomfortable with this odd situation.
 He said:

 Prophet Muhammad’s (p.b.u.h.) wife, Aisha, narrated: “People were coming to Friday Prayer from distant places by taking turns.
 They were sweaty and covered with dust and dirt.
 When Prophet (p.b.u.h.) was by me one of them came to him, and he said “ Wish you were cleaned up for this day.””